firstdraft-projects/omnicalc-params/README.md

 The API needs a bit of time to do it's work, so expect it to take about 30 seconds or so for the request to complete.

 Visit the [Illustration Tagger page](https://algorithmia.com/algorithms/deeplearning/IllustrationTagger), and follow the instructions at the bottom of the page to integrate the API in your controller.

-## Stretch Goals

- - [Bootstrap it](http://getbootstrap.com/components/#panels) to make it look like [the real Omnicalc](http://omnicalc-target.herokuapp.com/).
-We've already connected `bootstrap.css` and [Font Awesome](http://fontawesome.io/icons/) for you, so you can just start using them.